Skip to main content

 Choose appropriate personas

-Match the persona to what you're testing:
+Pick the persona that matches what you are testing:

-• Testing robustness?
-Use adversarialUser or aggressiveCustomer
+• Testing how it holds up under pressure?
+Use adversarialUser or aggressiveCustomer.

 • Testing clarity?
-Use confusedUser or noviceUser
+Use confusedUser or noviceUser.

 • Testing happy paths?
-Use satisfiedCustomer
+Use satisfiedCustomer.

 Set realistic turn limits